Living Room Organizer & Storage Selector | 50+ Types • Design Guide • Complete Solutions

 • Uses space efficiently

-• Provides display surface
+• Provides a display surface

-• Drawers easy to access
+• Drawers are easy to access

 • Works beside seating